Rohitvish1221/Rohitvish1221/README.md

 - 👋 Hi, I’m @Rohitvish1221
-- 👀 I’m interested in Coding and Web Development
+- 👀 I’m interested in DSA and Web Development
-- 🌱 I’m currently learning in Govt.Science College Jabalpur
+- 🌱 I’m currently learning in Shri Ram Institute of Technology, Jabalpur
 - 💞️ I’m looking to collaborate on Web Development
 - 📫 How to reach me rohit6162job@gmail.com